Coordinator: Cynthia Papierniak

-Featured Guest Artist: Zen Hsu
+Judge and Artist: Zen Hsu

 Zen Hsu is a pianist based in Chicago, with a passion for teaching, composing/arranging, and hope to spread joy through the power of music.
 Zen has graduated from Northeastern Illinois University with a bachelor’s degree in piano performance, as well as a master’s degree in piano pedagogy with his thesis on “Introducing Video Game Music to the Piano Repertoire.”
 Zen has received honorable mention for the NEIU Concerto Competition, has performed with the varsity Jazz band and combo for NEIU, and performed in masterclasses for renowned pianists such as Sergio Monteiro and Nelita True.
 Zen is currently the pianist for the Good News Chicago Church, and is teaching students privately while working on different video game arrangement projects.

 STEP 1: TEACHER REGISTRATION

 Teachers must first register themselves HERE.
 Make note of the amount due so you will know how much to pay in STEP 4!